-While no-poo shampoos are gaining a lot of traction as of late, Christophe Robin's been selling a much-loved formula for over 20 years.
-His lemon-scented, lather-free mask is a French staple, Robin explains.
-"It takes a little effort, but it keeps the hair color intact, nourishing the hair and scalp."
+Christophe Robin's lemon-scented, lather-free mask is a French staple and shampoo alternative that lets you go a few extra days without a wash.
+Robin says, "It takes a little effort, but it keeps the hair color intact, nourishing the hair and scalp."

 French native Rachel Jucaud tells us this shine-enhancing shampoo is her go-to.
 "The line is expensive, but they are very efficient products and natural," she explains.

 Jucaud is also a firm believer in nurturing her strands post-shower and never leaves them bare.
 When she's done washing, she likes to apply this lightweight hydrating product from Kérastase, a French company.
 She says, "It does not feel oily or heavy."

 French beauty Jeanne Damas tells Harper's Bazaar that she uses this shampoo every morning, followed by a bit of leave-in conditioner on her tips.